Cosme Pacheco: Biography

-On December 3, 1824, six days before the Battle of Ayacucho, Cosme Pacheco was promoted to the rank of Captain.
+On December 3, 1824, six days before the Battle of Ayacucho, Cosme Pacheco was promoted to the rank of captain.
 The First Squad of the renamed Hussars of Junin participated in the patriot's victory against the Spanish forces commanded by Viceroy Jose de la Serna, who after the battle where he was gravely wounded, capitulated the Spanish sovereignty in Peru, allowing his return to Spain.
 Despite the heroic participation of many pro-independence Peruvians in both battles, which ended the Spanish domain in Peru and in South America, there was no immediate recognition.
 It was not until September 18, 1829 that the Government of Peru, headed by Agustín Gamarra, issues a decree recognizing Pacheco's contribution to the cause of independence, along with all Peruvians who fought at the Battle of Junín.

-Cosme Pacheco request his discharge from the Hussars of Junin the 10 of September 1825.
+Cosme Pacheco requested his discharge from the Hussars of Junin on 10 September 1825.
 He went to be part of the Fourth Company of the Lancers Squad of Cusco, becoming its Captain on December 17, 1828.
-On August 8, 1831, is promoted to the rank of Sergeant Major of Cavalry.
+On August 8, 1831, he was promoted to the rank of Sergeant Major of Cavalry.
 His service record reports 11 years, 4 months and 4 days until May 12, 1832.
-During the Peruvian Civil War of 1834 served in the side of President Luis Jose de Orbegoso, under the orders of General Guillermo Miller.
+During the Peruvian Civil War of 1834 he served in the side of President Luis Jose de Orbegoso, under the orders of General Guillermo Miller.
 In such confrontation, he had a distinguished participation in the Battle of Huaylacucho in the Province of Huancavelica, on April 17, 1834.
 In the battle, Sergeant Major Pacheco was in command of a detachment of 12 lancers.
 By direct order of General Miller, he was in charge of protecting the troops and preventing ammunition from falling into the hands of the enemy, commanded by General Jose Rufino Echenique.
 This is registered in the reports of General Francisco de Paula Otero.

-Subsequently collaborated with General Domingo Nieto in his work as a peacemaker during the political-military riots that occurred in Peru between 1830 and 1850.
-In the opinion, from their campaigns In the Hussars of Junin, Cosme Pacheco, as Lieutenant, would have formed a friendly relationship with the then Captain Nieto, under whose orders he had served, according to the chain of command.
-Counting then with his full confidence, at the beginning of 1834 he was emissary for the then General Domingo Nieto before the Provisional President of Peru, Luis Jose de Orbegoso, to agree on Nieto's defense plans for the Province of Ayacucho, then caught in military uprisings like the rest of the country.
+He subsequently collaborated with General Domingo Nieto in his work as a peacemaker during the political-military riots that occurred in Peru between 1830 and 1850.
+It is likely that, from their campaigns of the Hussars of Junin, Cosme Pacheco, as lieutenant, would have formed a friendly relationship with the then Captain Nieto, under whose orders he had served, according to the chain of command.
+Counting then with his full confidence, at the beginning of 1834 he was emissary for the then General Nieto before the Provisional President of Peru, Luis José de Orbegoso, to deliver on Nieto's defense plans for the Province of Ayacucho, then caught in military uprisings like the rest of the country.
 In the letter that General Nieto addresses to President Luis José de Orbegoso, he expresses the disposition of the Commander Pacheco on the pacifying cause.